wdomitrz/brandes/README.md

 I provide source code in `src` directory.
 The files in that directory are:

 * `sizes.hpp` -- defines of size of the blocks and grid (used to run the kernel) and the *mdeg* hyperparameter (used in implementations with vertex virtualization optimization).
-* `errors.hpp` -- definition of a function (and a macro) used to handle cuda errors.
+* `errors.hpp` -- definition of a function (and a macro) used to handle CUDA errors.
-* `disable_cuda.hpp` -- a file with defines used in early stage of development to move the cuda code to a host code (useful for testing without an access to Nvidia GPU).
+* `disable_cuda.hpp` -- a file with defines used in early stage of development to move the CUDA code to a host code (useful for testing without an access to Nvidia GPU).
 * `compact_graph_representation.hpp` -- an **important** file in which I create a
     * `Compact_graph_representation` -- a class that provides a *CRS representation* of a graph;
     * `Compacted_graph_representation` -- a class that compresses a graph (by iteratively removing nodes of degree 0) and provides a *CRS representation* of such a compressed graph.
 It also can create betweens centrality for all vertices in the original graph, when provided betweens centrality for the compressed graph.